Georgia Salesperson Pre-Licensing How to Get a Real Estate License in GA

 Complete 75 hours of approved Pre-Licensing education

-Successfully complete an approved 75 clock hour Pre-Licensing salesperson course.
+Successfully complete an approved 75 clock-hour Pre-Licensing salesperson course.
+Learn more about your package options here.

 For graduates of an accredited law school, those that have received a degree from a university with a major course of study in real estate, or those with a current license in another jurisdiction seeking licensure in Georgia, please see the Georgia Real Estate Commission's website for the education exemptions.